arturocecilia/dryeyenet-manual/docs/new-treatment/fill-out-treatment.md

 sidebar_label: Fill Out Treatment
 ---

-# Fill out the Treatment
+# Fill Out the Treatment

 Proceed with completing the treatment documentation by filling in the required information in the available sections.